handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 DB_ADMIN=myadmin
 DB_PASSWORD=mypass
 ```
-Once the secret is created again and the pod is not restarted, then the environment variables are not refreshed.
+Once the secret is created again and the pod is not recreated, then the environment variables are not refreshed.

 When to Use Secret as Environment Variables (envFrom):
 - when your application requires access to the secret as environment variables